harshadodda/NBA-Player-Comparator/README.md

 # NBA-Player-Comparator
+Summary:
-Takes two current NBA players and compares them based on stats the user chooses from a list
+This program takes two current NBA players and compares them based on stats the user chooses from a list.
+The program uses the requests and beautifulsoup modules from python to parse data from the Basketball Reference website.
+The data is then sifted and only the select statstics are taken and displayed.
+The program then shows the user which player is leading each stat.

+Limitations:
+-cannot parse data for players that are retired -cannot parse data if user spells the name of the player wrong in any way, the name must be spelled perfectly -cannot finish gathering statsics if the user enters which statistics they want incorrectly

 Below is a sample of the running program: